vvegesna0922/personalized_ads/personalization_engine_v1/README.md

 # Behavioral Personalization Engine

+This is a tool for understanding which types of ads will resonate with which customers and why.

+Feed it customer data (purchase history, session timing, spend patterns, category preferences) and it classifies each customer into a behavioral segment, then recommends the right ad format, channel, send time, and offer type for that person.
+The goal is to move away from one-size-fits-all campaigns toward ads that feel relevant: a late-night streetwear browser gets a limited-drop push notification at 10pm; a sale-only shopper gets an SMS flash deal on payday.

-A Python backend that ingests customer shopping activity from a SQLite database, builds dynamic behavioral profiles, and uses a rule-based prediction engine to classify customers into segments and recommend targeted marketing strategies.
-Includes a self-contained two-tab interactive dashboard — no frontend build step required.
+Under the hood: a Python backend with a rule-based prediction engine that scores customers across 6 behavioral segments and maps each to a targeting strategy.
+Includes a natural-language chat interface (powered by Claude) where you can describe a customer in plain English and instantly see what ad approach would work best for them.
+Ships with an interactive dashboard — no frontend build step required.

 ---